 Mobile users have a much slower connection than a desktop user.
 Google knows that a user will not wait for a web page to load, so penalises slow loading websites.
 Code or large images can slow web pages down.

 Providing the information quickly to a user will also get a page ranked more highly than the next.
 Displaying information at the top of a page, as oppose to a large image, could make a big difference in page rank.

 Users often spend very little time on one web page, as pace of life is so fast.

 You may ask yourself “what is the point If someone spends so little time on my site?“.

-The point is that people see and recognise your brand as they are searching on the internet over time.
+People see and recognise your brand as they search the internet over time.

 Valuable, up to date content matters

-Google looks to provide users with the most relevant web page associated with a search.
-If you are not providing that content, there is no way you will rank.
+Google provide users with the most relevant web page associated with a search.
+If a site is not providing that content, there is no way it will rank well.